ASE2019-Blue/thingy-api-blue/README.md

 ## Documentation

 The documentation for this API is written as an OpenAPI Specification.
 Copy the content of the file `open-api-specification.yaml` to your clipboard, open the [swagger editor](http://editor.swagger.io/) and paste the content into the editor.

+## Apply coding standards

+To apply the coding standards to the codebase automatically, run `npm run lint`.
+If errors occur, fix them manually.